likes-gay/dict/README.md

 # Dict

 ## Site

 See it live: https://dict.likes.gay

-This site is hosted in a [docker container](https://hub.docker.com/r/likesgay/dict) on a [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-5/).
+This site is hosted in a [Docker container](https://hub.docker.com/r/likesgay/dict) on a [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-5/).

 ## About

 ### Frontend

 * Writtern in typescript
-* Compiled using the first job in the [github action](https://github.com/likes-gay/dict/blob/main/.github/workflows/compile.yml)
+* Compiled using the first job in the [GitHub Action](https://github.com/likes-gay/dict/blob/main/.github/workflows/compile.yml)

 ### Backend

 * Writtern in Python
 * [FastAPI](https://fastapi.tiangolo.com/) used to run API and serve static files
 * [TinyDB](https://tinydb.readthedocs.io/en/latest/) used to store words

 ### GitHub Actions

 * Compiles the TypeScript
 * Compiles Docker Image
 * Pushes to [Docker Hub](https://hub.docker.com/r/likesgay/dict)